William S. Richardson

 William Shaw Richardson (December 22, 1919 – June 21, 2010) was an American attorney, political figure, and chief justice of the Hawaii State Supreme Court from 1966 to 1982.
 Prior to his service as the top jurist in Hawaii, Richardson was lieutenant governor under John A. Burns.
 Previous to that tenure from 1956 to 1962 he was chairman of the Democratic Party of Hawaii.

 Early years

 Richardson was born in Honolulu and was the son of Wilfred Kelelani Kānekoa Alapaʻi Richardson and Amy Lan Kyau Wung.
 He was of Chinese, Native Hawaiian, and Euro-American ancestry.
 His grandfather Colonel John Keone Likikine Richardson was a leading supporter of Queen Liliuokalani and the opposition to the overthrow of the Kingdom of Hawaii.
 Richardson referred to himself as "just a local boy from Hawaii."
-He was a graduate of Roosevelt High School, University of Hawaii at Manoa, and University of Cincinnati College of Law.
+He was a graduate of Roosevelt High School, University of Hawaiʻi at Mānoa, and University of Cincinnati College of Law.
 Richardson served in World War II with the 1st Filipino Infantry Regiment as a platoon leader with a rank of Captain in the U.S. Army.
 After returning to Hawaii, he continued his military service in the Judge Advocate General Corps.